-Welcome to our Medical Assistant program in Oklahoma City.
-And thank you for choosing Medical Assisting class at MedNoc Training College.
+Welcome to our Medical Assistant training program in Oklahoma City.
+Thank you for choosing Medical Assisting class at MedNoc Training College.

 The Medical Assistant program is 448-clock hour course designed to focus on clinical aspect of training.
 The course is structured and led by licensed nurse as the instructor.
 The MA course incorporates classroom instruction including lectures, role playing, videos and testing.
 The Medical Assistant course also incorporates skills training in the skills lab, and clinical internship.
 At the end of this training the students should master the knowledge, and skill required to pass National Certified Medical Assistant Exam, and gain employment at entry level as a Nationally Certified Medical Assistant.
 As Certified Medical assistant you will work with doctors, nurses and other healthcare professional to render care to newborns, children and adults.
 You will become part of the health care team, involved in treating patients throughout lifespan from, neonates to pediatrics to geriatrics.
 As Nationally Certified Medical Assistant you can typically work in medical offices, clinics, urgent care centers and may work in general medicine or specialty practices.

 - Communication and interpersonal abilities.